fregu856/evaluating_bdl/README.md

         -v /home/fregu482:/home/ \
         fregu856/evaluating_bdl:rainbowsecret_pytorch04_20180905_evaluating_bdl bash
 ```
-- (Inside the image, /root/ will now be mapped to /home/fregu482, i.e., $ cd -- takes you to the regular home folder.)????????????
+- (Inside the image, /home/ will now be mapped to /home/fregu482, i.e., $ cd home takes you to the regular home folder.)

 - (to create more containers, change "GPUIDS", "--name "$NAME""01"" and "-p 5900:5900")